maple-research-lab/lsgan-gp-alt/README.md

 ## Usage
-The code has been witten in Tensorflow.
+The code has been written in Tensorflow.
 Following is the list of prerequisites

 ### Prerequisites